 Trading Post - Hale Reservation: 80 Carby Street, Westwood, MA

 Yes.
 Why?
 We are a therapeutic program that works to create a sense of group belonging and foster connections between campers.
-If children were coming and going it would greatly impact the success of the program and the progress made by each individual.
+If children come and go, it would greatly impact the success of the program and individual progress.

 1 staff: 3 participants

 Specific field trips vary year to year.
-In recent years, campers have gone to: Museum of Science, Butterfly Garden, Children’s Museum, Franklin Park Zoo, Drumlin Farm, Sky Zone, Ryan’s Family Amusement, Aquarium, and George’s Island.
+In recent years, campers have gone to: Museum of Science, Butterfly Garden, Children’s Museum, Franklin Park Zoo, Drumlin Farm, Aquarium, and George’s Island.
 In addition, we have also asked interactive exhibitions to visit our site, such as a visiting zoo and make-your-own hieroglyphics program.

 There is a transportation option available for families living North of Hale Reservation.
-The bus pick-up begins in Charlestown with its first stop at the Warren Prescott School, then continues to a stop in Brookline at the Ivy Street School before continuing on to Hale Reservation in Westwood.
-At the end of the camp day, campers will leave Westwood, return to Brookline for drop-off then continue to the final drop-off point back in Charlestown.
+The bus pick-up is in Charlestown at the Warren Prescott School.
+At the end of the camp day, campers will leave Westwood, then return to the drop-off point back in Charlestown.
 For families living outside of these geographical regions, we offer an extensive opt-in carpool list to support in coordinating transportation.